 - tell you really what to look for on campus visits

 - show you step-by-step suggestions to make the application process much less stressful than you might be led to believe

 Please see the "How do we begin?" page for information on getting things started . . .

 A RECOGNIZED NAME IN THE PROFESSION:

 Dr. Gabin has led sessions at national and regional college admissions conferences.
 She writes the "Ask the College Counselor" column at www.insideschools.org where you can find her advice.
-In addition, she was interviewed in 2012 for a feature on college admissions on WNYC, New York's National Public Radio station, has been featured in the West Side Spirit newspaper (NYC), and has offered public seminars at the Chapel Hill (NC) and Orange County (NC) Public Libraries.
+In addition, she was interviewed for a feature on college admissions on WNYC, New York's National Public Radio station, has been featured in the West Side Spirit newspaper (NYC), and has offered public seminars at the Chapel Hill (NC) and Orange County (NC) Public Libraries.